 If you are visiting a mosque and you want to go inside and explore, it’s entirely possible.
 Again, remember that these are working places of worship, which means people will be praying inside.
 Once inside, don’t speak unless you need to, but if you must, make sure that you keep your voice down to a whisper.
 Never point, and don’t walk in front of anyone who is praying.
 Also, it goes without saying that you should turn off your flash and never take a photograph of anyone praying.

-Everyone will need to remove their shoes before going inside, and there is a safe spot to store your shoes just outside the main door.
+You will need to remove your shoes before going inside, and there is a safe spot to store your shoes just outside the main door.
 Remember to wear socks that day, and if you’re wearing sandals, throw a pair of socks in your bag to wear when you’re inside the mosque.

 Women will need to cover their heads, so keep a scarf in your bag while you’re sightseeing, just if you see a beautiful mosque and want to go inside.
-Both men and women will need to dress modestly, so that means no short skirts or shorts, no low cut tops or crop topped, and tops should be below the elbow, with skirts/shorts/pants down to the ankle.
+Both men and women will need to dress modestly, which means no short skirts or shorts, no low-cut tops or crop tops, and tops should be below the elbow, with skirts/shorts/pants down to the ankle.

 If the mosque attendants think you’re not wearing the correct attire, they will give you a shawl to wrap around your shoulders or wrap around your waist to cover your legs, but it’s best not to get to that point.
 Ladies, also try and avoid wearing skinny jeans or leggings as you’ll end up being asked to wrap a scarf around your legs – loose fitting is best here.

 It’s just about using common sense and respecting religious beliefs.